mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 {{SeeCompatTable}}{{DefaultAPISidebar("Speculation Rules API")}}

-The **Speculation Rules API** is designed to improve performance for future navigations, and so makes sense for multi-page applications (MPAs) rather than single-page applications (SPAs).
-It is designed to supersede the widely-available [`<link rel="prefetch">`](/en-US/docs/Web/HTML/Attributes/rel/prefetch) and the Chrome-only deprecated [`<link rel="prerender">`](/en-US/docs/Web/HTML/Attributes/rel/prerender) for providing prefetching and prerendering of future navigations.
+The **Speculation Rules API** is designed to improve performance for future navigations.
+It targets document URLs rather than specific resource files, and so makes sense for multi-page applications (MPAs) rather than single-page applications (SPAs).

+The Speculation Rules API provides an alternative to the widely-available [`<link rel="prefetch">`](/en-US/docs/Web/HTML/Attributes/rel/prefetch) feature and is designed to supersede the Chrome-only deprecated [`<link rel="prerender">`](/en-US/docs/Web/HTML/Attributes/rel/prerender) feature.
 It provides many improvements over these technologies, along with a more expressive, configurable syntax for specifying which documents should be prefetched or prerendered.

 ## Concepts and usage